Afrikaner nationalism: Popular media

 During the 1930s and 1940s Afrikaner nationalists used popular medias to diffuse nationalism with maps and narratives of the heroic past of Afrikaners people, moral purpose and a place among other nations.
 These ideas were spread through new emerging Afrikaner print media, such as the Christian-nationalistic journal Koers (Direction) and more popularised magazines such as Inspan and Huisgenoot as well as books published by the Burger Boekhandel publishing house and the newspapers Die Burger, Transvaler and Volksblad.
 The usage of Afrikaans instead of Dutch was aggressively promoted throughout the 1920s especially in white schools.
 The Bible was translated into Afrikaans by J. D. du Toit, E. E. van Rooyen, J. D. Kestell, H. C. M. Fourie and BB Keet in 1933.

 Rise to power

 South African opposition to the country's involvement in both wars against Imperial and Nazi Germany led directly to the National Party's rise to power in the 1948 elections, the implementation of apartheid, and culminating finally in Afrikaner mobilisation in 1961; when South Africa voted to leave the British Commonwealth and become a republic.
-The National Party government implemented, alongside apartheid, a program of legislated Puritanism.
+The National Party government implemented, alongside apartheid, a programme of legislated Puritanism.
 Pornography, gambling and all other such vices were banned because they were all considered contrary to the "Afrikaner way of life".
-In keeping with Afrikaner Calvinism, adultery and attempted adultery were also criminalized under the Immorality Amendment Act, Act No 23 of 1957.
+In keeping with Afrikaner Calvinism, adultery and attempted adultery were also criminalised under the Immorality Amendment Act, Act No 23 of 1957.